Port

 Tour the Chiran Peace Museum, which explores the background of Japan’s kamikaze pilots.
 They trained nearby before embarking on suicide missions against Allied sea vessels.
 The museum includes photos and final letters of the young pilots, many of whom were teenagers, and it makes a plea for World Peace.

-Return to the pier and your ship.
+Return to the pier and the ship.

 Notes: